 Showing 1-24 of 290 items

 Starved Rock State Park

 Seasonal waterfalls, awe-inspiring bluffs and rugged canyons dominate the storied landscape at Starved Rock.
 Rich with history and beauty, Starved Rock’s hiking trails meander through towering trees and scenic overlooks along the Illinois River.
-Outdoor activities include hiking, canoeing, paddleboat cruises, cross-country skiing, trolley rides, fishing and picnicking.
+Outdoor activities include hiking, canoeing, paddle boat cruises, cross-country skiing, trolley rides, fishing and picnicking.
 Visitors can stay at the historic Starved Rock Lodge or in one of its cozy cabins.

 Abraham Lincoln Presidential Library and Museum

-One of the most-visited presidential museums in the nation allows visitors to experience the entire Lincoln story under one roof, from Abe's humble beginnings in an Indiana log cabin to his days as president in the White House.
+This museum is one of the most-visited presidential museums in the nation where visitors can experience the entire Lincoln story under one roof, from Abe's humble beginnings in an Indiana log cabin to his days as president in the White House.
 Be dazzled by two special effects theaters featuring historical ghosts and a Civil War battlefield, life-like vignettes that depict important moments in the president’s life, and artifacts that range from Lincoln’s stovepipe hat to an original copy of the Gettysburg Address.

-John Deere Pavilion
+John Deere Pavilion & Store

 Black Hawk State Historic Site

-Wonderful for families and friends, this wooded, steeply rolling 208-acre tract, borders the Rock River in the city of Rock Island.
+Wonderful for families, friends for outdoor recreation.
+Additionally, the Watch Tower Lodge has hosted thousands of wedding receptions and offers a lovely setting in the beautiful historic park.
+This wooded, steeply rolling 208-acre tract, borders the Rock River in the city of Rock Island.
 Prehistoric Indians and 19th-Century settlers made homes here, but the area is most closely identified with the Sauk nation and its great warrior, Black Hawk.
 Voted one of the "7 Wonders of Illinois," this pristine park offers beautiful trails for hiking and walking only.
 Picnic areas are also available.
-While at the park be sure to visit the Watch Tower Lodge that houses the John Hauberg Indian Museum.
+While at the park be sure to visit the Watch Tower Lodge that houses a large reception area and the John Hauberg Indian Museum.
 The museum features Sauk and Meskwaki Native American Indian artifacts and displays depicting the four seasons and life of these tribes.
 A new exhibit tells the story of the Sauk and Meskwaki—how they came to live in the Quad City area, why they no longer live here, and, as the piece de resistance, a four-by-eight-foot scale model of the city of Saukenuk one of the largest Native American Indian settlements in the United States.

 CITY: Rock Island